Our Transportation.

 TRAC Phases: Community Outreach and Planning

-As of 2024, TRAC has been segmented into six phases based on community needs over the past nine years.
+As of 2026, TRAC has been segmented in seven phases on community needs over the past 11 years.
 Below are the timeframes for each TRAC phase.
 Please click on the tile to be directed to that phase’s information.

 PHASE 1